"I'm hot, sticky sweet, from my head to my feet."

 Her hair swished left, her ample flesh went right, a re-duckeling of the lips.
 Another selfie.
 With the flash.
 Sexy squirming.
 Repeat.
 17 glamour selfies in the time it took to get to West 72nd.

-Most of the humans in the subway car who were not blinded by the strobing flash were extremely busy taking Vine videos.
+Most of the humans in the subway car who were not blinded by the strobing flash were extremely busy taking Vine videos of our MTA starlet.
 Mostly, I was just confused.
-This could simply not be happening without "Pour a Little Sugar on Me" blaring like the voice of god.
+Such activity simply could not be happening without "Pour a Little Sugar on Me" blaring like the voice of god.

-I think we must have met Amaria M, yelp reviewer, on that 1 train.
+I think it must have been Amaria M, yelp reviewer, on that 1 train.
 Amaria M is like the honey badger.
 She don't give a shit.
 She just does whatever the fuck she wants on the subway.
 She writes whatever the fuck she wants in a review.
 Here is a short interpretive rendering of her yelp submission, in my own words:

 I'm Amaria M and I'm excessively concerned about my handbag.
 You might think I have a handbag like this to be so scrunchface worried that the Sleep No More coat check girl would make off with it: